rapidsai-community/notebooks-contrib/README.md

 Please see our [guide for contributing to notebooks-contrib](CONTRIBUTING.md).

-Once you've followed our guide, please don't forget to [test your notebooks!](TESTING.md)
+Once you've followed our guide, please don't forget to [test your notebooks!](TESTING.md) before making a PR.

 ## Exploring the Repo
 ### Folders